| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 were willing to answer questions, but this particular point was

+not pursued.
 I asked Svetlana later why she had chosen to study English.
 ‘It

 gives the best chance of a job’ she answered.
 She wanted to